DenysMenfredy/denysmenfredy.github.io/content/blog/code/strings.md

 ---
-title: 'Basic data types in programming'
+title: 'Basic Data Types: Strings'
-description: 'The basic and fundamentals data types in programming.'
+description: 'strings definition and manipulation.'
 tags: ['coding', 'data structures']
 ---

-# Basic data types:

-Let's take a look at the basic programming data types, implemented on the majority of programming languages.
-Learning these types is fundamental to master coding.

-## Strings:
+# Strings:
 A string is a data type that represents text.
 Think of it as a sequence of characters (letters, numbers, symbols, or spaces) grouped together.

+>*Note: The code presented here is for the programming language Python*

 **Examples:**
 - `"Hello, World!"`
 - `"123"`
 - `"user@email.com"`

-### Creating Strings
+## Creating Strings

 Strings are created by wrapping text in quotes: